JetBrains/Exposed/docs/README.md

 Welcome to **Exposed**; a fork of the [Kotlin ORM framework](https://github.com/JetBrains/Exposed).
-In terms of behavior, this fork is identical to the main [Exposed](https://github.com/JetBrains/Exposed) library with the exception that it allows configuring default scopes on tables.
-Default scopes can be useful for implementing multi-tenancy & soft deletes.
+In terms of behavior, this fork is identical to the main [Exposed](https://github.com/JetBrains/Exposed) library with the exception that it allows configuring default filters (query operators) on tables.
+Default filters can be useful for implementing multi-tenancy & soft deletes.

 ## Supported Databases
 Visit [the official Exposed page](https://github.com/JetBrains/Exposed) for an updated list.